tuftsdatalab/intro-r/README.md

 1. Click on the **Launch Binder** button above to launch a Binder cloud-computing instance.
 2. A Binder instance will launch in your browser with the message *Starting Repository*.
 3. Wait patiently and do not close the Binder tab.
-After a few minues an **RStudio** instance will launch in your browser.
+After a few minuets an **RStudio** instance will launch in your browser.
 4. Once **RStudio** has launched, locate the *Files* tab in the bottom-right.
 It should list ***IntroR.R*** along with other files.
 5. Click on ***IntroR.R*** in the *Files* tab to launch the workshop.